 - A framework for creating, managing, and executing software based on this language.
 This includes things such as editors, browsers, and documentation tools.

-- The Search window to find and execute tools and the Catalog window to browse to toolboxes to manage or execute their tools
+- The Search window, where you find and execute tools, and the Catalog window where you browse to toolboxes to manage or execute your tools

 - The tool dialog box for interactively filling out tool parameters and executing the tool